 You can use “Ready” classes to:

 - Change the layout of list fields.
-For example, dividing a list of checkboxes or radio buttons into multiple columns.
+For example, dividing a list of checkboxes / radio buttons / selectors into multiple columns.

 - Use a horizontal form layout where the submit button is beside form fields.
 Best for short forms.